goldengun1/CarWashApp/README.md

 # CarWashAPI
-Project done in .NET/ASP.NET core and ReactJS/MaterialUI for full stack internship at ValueShore DOO.
+Project done in .NET/ASP.NET core and ReactJS/MaterialUI for full stack internship.